 How to Apply

-To apply for HEAP assistance, you need to fill out this application.
+To apply for HEAP assistance, you need to fill out an application.
 If you have any questions or need help completing the form, please call Direction Home at 877-770-5558.

 For more detailed information on HEAP eligibility, click here.